bgorlick/lightning-rfc/bolts/onion-protocol.md

  - Pseudo-Random Stream: [`ChaCha20`](https://tools.ietf.org/html/rfc7539) is used to generate a pseudo-random byte stream.
    For the generation we use a fixed null-nonce (`0x0000000000000000`), a key derived from a shared secret and a `0x00`-byte stream of the desired output size as message.
  - We use the terms _hop_ and _node_ interchangeably.
+ - A _peer_ is a direct neighbor of the processing node in the overlay network.

 ## Key Generation